alexwkleung/Blossom-Editor/README.md

 # Warnings

-**1)** You'll be packaging the application, creating the `.dmg`, and installing it yourself.
-This application is not code signed.
+**1)** You have the option of packaging the application and creating the `.dmg`.
+If you don't want to go through the packaging process, the `.dmg` is provided in the root directory and ready to be installed.This application is not code signed.

 **2)** Due to the lack of a proper load, save, file explorer, and other features, this SHOULD NOT be used in a professional or in a serious workflow of any sort.